 Finding an Assistantship at IU

 Students are required to secure an assistantship before they will be fully admitted in the HESA Master's Program.
-Assistantships that are available during Outreach weekend meet the requirements of obtaining an assistantship in the HESA Master's Program.
+Assistantships that are available during Outreach meet the requirements of obtaining an assistantship in the HESA Master's Program.
 Students can seek other assistantships on campus; however, those assistantships must be approved by the HESA program in meeting the assistantship requirement prior to final admission being granted to the student.

 Assistantships at Outreach

 Assistantship providers are currently submitting position descriptions for available 2017-2018 graduate assistantships.
 We will provide an updated list of assistantship providers the first week of January 2017.
-It is not necessary to contact the assistantship providers that will be attending the Outreach weekends; however, it is appropriate to contact offices not attending Outreach to inquire and possibly set up any additional interviews during Outreach.
+It is not necessary to contact the assistantship providers that will be attending the Outreach visitation; however, it is appropriate to contact offices not attending Outreach to inquire and possibly set up any additional interviews during Outreach.

 HESA will update its website as it is informed of new assistantship opportunities.
 When looking for additional assistantship opportunities, we recommend you begin with the IU GradGrants Center website.
 Remember, there is no centralized process to search for outside assistantships, so we suggest searching by key words for the area(s) that spark your interest.
 A clearing house for available assistantships in the School of Education has been established at the Office of Human Resources, 4150 Education Building, 201 North Rose Avenue, Bloomington, IN 47405-1006 (812-856-8055).